QoS-Aware Load Balancing in the Computing Continuum via Multi-Player Bandits: Decentralized Algorithms for QoS-Aware Load Balancing in CC

 \subsection{QoS Pool Maintenance}

-Our prior work \cite{QEdgeProxy} introduces \textit{QoS pool}: a set of service instances capable of fulfilling the specified QoS requirements.
 Algorithm~\ref{alg:qos-pool-weights} describes the main adaptive control loop executed by each LB, which maintains the service QoS pools.
 At the beginning of every decision step, the LB updates its local view of the available instances by applying placement updates received from the orchestrator (line \ref{line:feasible}).
 The feasible set $\mathcal{F}_k(t)$ includes all instances within the latency bound~$\tau$ that are currently not in cooldown (more on cooldown in Algorithm~\ref{alg:routing-weights}).
-Each instance $m \in \mathcal{F}_k(t)$ is then evaluated using empirical QoS estimates $\hat{\mu}_{k,m}(t)$ obtained with Kernel Density Estimation (KDE)\footnote{Kernel Density Estimation (KDE) is a non-parametric technique for estimating the probability density function of an unknown distribution from observed samples.
-Rather than producing a blocky histogram, KDE places smooth kernel functions at each data point and aggregates them to form a continuous density estimate~\cite{kde}.}, computed over a sliding observation window of $W$ time units, representing the probability that latency $\ell_{k,m}(t)$ remains below the target~$\tau$ (line \ref{line:estimate}).
+Each instance $m \in \mathcal{F}_k(t)$ is then evaluated using empirical QoS estimates $\hat{\mu}_{k,m}(t)$ obtained with Kernel Density Estimation (KDE),\footnote{Kernel Density Estimation (KDE) is a non-parametric technique for estimating the probability density function of an unknown distribution from observed samples.
+Rather than producing a blocky histogram, KDE places smooth kernel functions at each data point and aggregates them to form a continuous density estimate~\cite{kde}.} computed over a sliding observation window of $W$ time units, representing the probability that latency $\ell_{k,m}(t)$ remains below the target~$\tau$ (line \ref{line:estimate}).